SumariK/Benchmarking/Negatives/Swissprot_decoys.md

-# SwissProt-Derived Negative Peptide Generation
+# DQ-Focused Benchmark Dataset Generation

-An R pipeline that generates decoy negative peptides by randomly sampling windows from SwissProt protein sequences, matched to the length distribution of known positive peptides.
+An R pipeline that builds a balanced benchmark dataset of 1000 HLA-DQ positive peptides and 5000 SwissProt-derived decoy negatives, with cross-locus rejection screening across DQ, DP, and DR to prevent any confirmed Class II binder from entering the negative set.

 ---